verrazzano/verrazzano/PLATFORM-OPERATOR-README.md

 # Initiate a Verrazzano install for xip.io
 kubectl apply -f config/samples/install-default.yaml

+# NOTE:  If you chose to deploy a cluster that makes use of OCI DNS perform the following instead of the xip.io
+# cluster deployment command:

+# generate a secret named "oci-config" based on the OCI configuration profile you wish to leverage.
+You
+# can specify a profile other than DEFAULT and a different secret name if you wish.
+See instruction by executing
+# ./install/create_oci_config_secret.sh
+./install/create_oci_config_secret.sh

+# copy the config/samples/install-oci.yaml file
+cp config/samples/install-oci.yaml /tmp

+# edit the file and provide the DNS ZONE name, OCID, and compartment OCID, and secret name

 # Monitor the install
 kubectl logs -f $(kubectl get pod -l job-name=verrazzano-install-my-verrazzano -o jsonpath="{.items[0].metadata.name}")